zipfian-sh/rickle/docs/source/examples.rst

 ---------------------

 We are not limited to only loading configs from one YAML (or JSON) file.
 Multiple files can be loaded into one ``rickle`` at once.
-Be sure to not have duplicate keys in the same root.

 Let's create the same config but split it into two, because we probably have the same DB connection details for all 10 countries.